AppAndFlow/react-native-touchable/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@appandflow/touchable.svg)](https://www.npmjs.com/package/@appandflow/touchable) [![Travis branch](https://img.shields.io/travis/AppAndFlow/react-native-touchable/master.svg)](https://travis-ci.org/AppAndFlow/react-native-touchable)

-An helper to react-native touchable element.
-Work with all the feedback provided by react-native and add the ripple effect for android by default.
+A wrapper for react-native `Touchable` components to simplify the API and make the Android ripple effect work by default.

 ## Why use this library?

-Let you import only one component and don't care about the platform.
-Also get native feedback by default for android.
-Don't worry you can disabled this effect by passing `native={false}`
+It lets you import only component and forget about which platform you are using, it will default to the best behavior for the platform.

 ## Installation